BibekRaut123/BibekRaut123/README.md

 # 💫 About Me:
 I am Bibek , a dynamic IT professional currently working as a Help Desk Officer.
 With a solid academic foundation from KENT Institute, Sydney Campus, where I earned my Bachelor of Information Technology, I am eager to collaborate on full-stack development projects and network component setups.
 Regarding my background, I am Originally from Nepal.
+I had completed Diploma of software development in the year 2020.
 I combines technical expertise with a knack for humor, often brightening his environment with witty and practical jokes.

 # 💻 Tech Stack: